w44607797/Deep-Learning-in-Finance-Assessing-Twitter-Sentiment-Impact-and-Prediction-on-Stocks/README.md

 Regarding the latter two experiments, you can see the contents directly in the ipynb file without trying to run it.

+The paper on this experiment is under review, and I'll post a link to it subsequently

 If you have any questions feel free to contact me, and if you find this job helpful, I hope to get your STAR!